Trusted by 19,000+ Clinicians

 • You require bed rails (not always found on adjustable beds)

-• Wide ranging height adjustability
+• You need wider-ranging height adjustability

 Height adjustable bed bases & movable bed rails can aid moving and handling tasks and patient transfers for both the patient and carer.